Plasma Pen vs TCA Peels vs Electrocautery for Sebaceous Hyperplasia: The Honest 2026 Test

 What the 2026 versions actually look like

-A real comparison has to use what you can actually buy and book today.
+Every method on this page has changed since 2020, so a fair comparison uses what you can actually buy and book today.

 Plasma pens.
-The 2026 generation is substantially better than the 2020 to 2022 wave.
-Power delivery is stable, tips are single-use sterile, settings are graduated, and the form factor is genuinely usable one-handed in front of a bathroom mirror.
-The OcuraLife 6-in-1 is a current-generation device built for SH and benign growth removal specifically.
-Matte cream-white plastic body, gold conical tip, gold side button, black digital display.
+The 2026 generation is a real step up from the 2020 to 2022 wave.
+Power delivery is stable, tips are single-use sterile, the 9 settings are graduated, and the form factor is genuinely usable one-handed at a bathroom mirror.
+The OcuraLife 6-in-1 is a current-generation device built for SH and benign growth removal, with a matte cream-white body, gold conical tip, gold side button, and black digital display.

 TCA peels.
-Clinical-grade TCA at 35-50% concentration is now standard in most dermatology offices for SH that the patient wants treated.
-The OTC versions on Amazon at 10-15% concentration cannot reach the gland and should not be considered the same product.
+Clinical-grade TCA at 35-50% is now standard in most dermatology offices for SH a patient wants treated.
+The 10-15% versions on Amazon cannot reach the gland and should not be treated as the same product.
 Per the American Academy of Dermatology, in-office chemical peels are the appropriate setting for therapeutic TCA strength.

 Electrocautery.
 Largely unchanged in mechanism.
-The 2026 difference is shorter healing protocols (better aftercare guidance from most offices) and slightly lower per-lesion fees as the procedure has become more routine.
-The Mayo Clinic notes electrocautery as a standard in-office option for benign sebaceous growths.
+The 2026 difference is shorter healing protocols from better aftercare guidance, and slightly lower per-lesion fees as the procedure has become routine.
+The Mayo Clinic lists electrocautery as a standard in-office option for benign sebaceous growths.

 CO2 and Er:YAG laser.
-The 2026 generation of fractional ablative lasers is more precise than the 2015 to 2018 generation, and the downtime is shorter (closer to one week than two).
-The cost remains the highest of the four methods, and the precision advantage matters most when you are bundling SH treatment with broader resurfacing.
+The 2026 fractional ablative lasers are more precise than the 2015 to 2018 generation, and the downtime is closer to one week than two.
+The cost stays the highest of the four methods, and the precision advantage matters most when SH is bundled with broader resurfacing.
 For a baseline on the condition itself, see MedlinePlus on skin conditions.

 What about acne, cysts, milia, or basal cell carcinoma?

-If you came here because you have a yellow-white bump and you are not 100% sure it is sebaceous hyperplasia, that is the right question to ask.
-SH has look-alikes.
+If you are not 100% sure the bump is SH, that uncertainty is the answer: it goes to a dermatologist first, not a pen.
+SH has look-alikes, and telling them apart matters.
 Acne pustules are inflamed and red.
 Cysts are deeper and softer.
 Milia are smaller and harder.
-Basal cell carcinoma can look like SH but is a skin cancer and needs a dermatologist, not a plasma pen.
+Basal cell carcinoma can look like SH but is a skin cancer that needs a dermatologist.
 Our SH vs look-alikes guide walks through each one.
 The plasma pen is for the bumps you are confident in.
 Anything you are unsure about goes to a derm.

 So which one should you actually buy?